New Business Takes Off Between Dubai And Indias Madurai City - UrduPoint

 New Business Takes Off Between Dubai And India's Madurai City

-By Krishnan Nayar NEW DELHI, (UrduPoint / Pakistan Point News / WAM - 18th Jul, 2021) A new pathway to business development between Dubai and the South Indian city of Madurai has opened up with the export of a consignment of Geographical Indications (GI) certified traditional local flowers from this ancient Indian city to the emirate.
+(UrduPoint / Pakistan Point News / WAM - 18th Jul, 2021) From Krishnan Nayar NEW DELHI, 18th July, 2021 (WAM) – A new pathway to business development between Dubai and the South Indian city of Madurai has opened up with the export of a consignment of Geographical Indications (GI) certified traditional local flowers from this ancient Indian city to the emirate.

 India’s Ministry of Commerce and Industry announced that prospects of regular exports of these typically local flowers to Dubai, put in place now, has provided regular employment opportunities to 160 persons, of whom 130 are women and 30 are skilled workers.